Unconventional U(1) to $\mathbf{Z_q}$ cross-over in quantum and classical ${\bf q}$-state clock models: SSE Cluster algorithm for quantum clock models

 A direct generalization of the TFIM cluster method suffers from restrictive sampling in the case of the clock model, and we present a modified update inspired by the Wolff cluster algorithm \cite{Wolff} often used for simulating classical clock models.
 Pictorial representations of the operator string and the clusters formed by the two types of cluster updates (simple and Wolff) are shown in Fig.~\ref{fcls}.
 We specialize to $q=6$ here, and show in Fig.~\ref{fcls}(a) the color representation we will use for the six possible cyclical states at any lattice point.
 In Figs.~\ref{fcls}(b) and (c), the two types of colored squares and rectangles represent the single-site operator $Q_i$ and the two-site operator $V_{i,j}$.
 For ease of visualization, the operator strings shown in Figs.~\ref{fcls}(b) and (c) correspond to a one-dimensional quantum clock model.
 The algorithm can be generalized to arbitrary lattices and dimensions with ease.

 Figs.~\ref{fcls}(b) and (c) only represent a segment in space and time of a possibly much larger configuration.
 The colored circles on the top and bottom signify the boundary states of this segment, i.e., the relevant parts of two propagated states $|A_\alpha\rangle$ and $|A_{\beta}\rangle$.
 As the kinetic operators $Q_i$, depicted as squares in Figs.~\ref{fcls}(b) and (c), have off-diagonal elements, different colors are indicated for the states sandwiching these operator, corresponding to the state before and after the operator has acted.
 Here it should be noted that, while the trivial and adjustable diagonal matrix elements of the kinetic operators can be set to zero in principle, in practice we set them to nonzero values so that the single-site operators can be added and removed in the diagonal updating process.
 The two-site operators $V_{i,j}$ have only diagonal elements, and hence always have the same color for the top and bottom part of the operator.
-These operators instead allow for lateral difference based on the interaction depending on $(\theta_i-\theta_j)$ (and because of the way we have defined the constant shift of the operator, the colors on the left and right side are always different here though in general this condition is not necessary).
+These operators instead allow for lateral difference based on the interaction depending on $(\theta_i-\theta_j)$ (and because of the way we have defined the constant shift of the operator, the colors on the left and right sides cannot have a difference of $\pi$, i.e. they cannot be on opposite sides of the color wheel shown in Fig.~\ref{fcls}(a) ).

 The conventional TFIM update \cite{SSE} generates clusters by considering the squares to act as end-points of a cluster.
 The rectangles faithfully extend the reach of the cluster without being modified in the cluster update.
 Once a cluster is built using these principles, as shown in Fig.~\ref{fcls}(b), a shift of color can be chosen for the entire cluster, and picked with appropriate probabilities given by the matrix elements of the $Q_i$ operators involved in the cluster.
 This update does not change the relative difference between the colors of the rectangles ($V_{ij}$) involved in the cluster.
 If the clusters are large, as is typically the case close to criticality (the region of main interest), the freezing of relative differences can lead to artificially generated strong correlations over large distances in the sampled states.
 This limitation does not plague TFIM simulations, as the restriction to two colors implies that the rectangles only permit a lateral difference of zero.